ronin-rb/ronin-support-web/README.md

 ## Description

-ronin-support-web is a web support library for ronin-rb. ronin-support-web provides many helper methods for parsing HTML/XML, fetching web pages, etc.
+ronin-support-web is a web support library for ronin-rb. ronin-support-web provides many helper methods for parsing HTML/XML, fetching web pages, and WebSockets.

 ## Features